rangle/angular-ssr/README.md

 ### Caching

 The caching implementations in `angular-ssr` are completely optional and are not integral to the product in any way.
-The library provides two caching implementations: one that is variant-aware (`DocumentVariantStore`) and one that is not (`DocumentStore`).
+The library provides two caching implementations: one that is variant-aware (`MemoryVariantCache`) and one that is not (`MemoryCache`).
 They are both fixed-size LRU caches that default to 65k items but can accept different sizes in their constructors.
 But they are very simple abstractions that just sit atop `application.renderUri()` and there is absolutely no requirement that you use them.
 They all share the same basic implementation:

 ```typescript
   async load(uri: string): Promise<Snapshot<void>> {